Starling Mall Bazaar and Market

-The Starling Mall bazaar and market has been organised by various bazaar organizers, and to date there are three organizers who have successfully managed a number of bazaars since 2017.
+Various bazaar organizers have organised the Starling Mall bazaar and market, and to date, three organizers have successfully managed several bazaars since 2017.

-For those who are interested in participating in the Starling Bazaar, you should always be careful with who the organizer is.
-This is because there have been cases where organizers collect a full month payment, and then disappears.
+For those interested in participating in the Starling Bazaar, you should always be careful with who the organizer is.
+This is because there have been cases where organizers collect a full monthly payment and then disappears.

 Now the management of the mall is extremely cautious on who they contract the bazaar for the event.
-In late December or early January, one of the rogue organizers had cheated a number of vendors by promising them slots at a later date in 2018.
+In late December or early January, one of the rogue organizers had created several vendors by promising them slots at a later date in 2018.

 Many vendors booked and paid in full, and the organizer just vanished with no contact whatsoever.
-This goes to show that even at bazaars and flea markets, you need to be extra careful nowadays.
+This shows that even at bazaars and flea markets, you need to be extra careful nowadays.

 What Kind of Vendors Sell At The Starling Mall Bazaar?

-Usually you will find vendors selling all kinds of everything at the bazaar or market here.
-Most of the time, a good mixture of vendors is observed by the organizer, hence you will not see too much repeats of the same type of items sold.
+Usually, you will find vendors selling all kinds of everything at the bazaar or market here.
+The organizer observes a good mixture of vendors; hence, you will not see too many repeats of the same type of items sold.

-We would like to highlight this as there are many vendors who cleverly mix ready made China accessories with some handmade item and pass it all off as handmade.
-Smart consumers can differentiated the real hand made items from the mass produced items.
+We want to highlight this as many vendors cleverly mix ready-made China accessories with some handmade item and pass it all off as handmade.

 Essential oils and handmade soaps are also getting popular with today’s consumer lifestyle.
 On average, you can find up to three of four vendors selling these items, with their own brand names.